Cognoscopy Panel #1 – Primary Markers plus Histamine

 When testing the entire set of Cognosocpy Panels, if not doing them all at once, this is the best first place to start.
-What is not typically ordered with Bredesen’s panel is the histamine and pyrroles.
-Because these are so relevant to brain function and Alzheimer’s Disease, these two items are added and this panel is referred to as the Cognoscopy Walsh Panel.
+What is not typically ordered with Bredesen’s panel is the histamine.
+Histamine is tested per the Walsh Approach to assess methylation status. ecause methylation is so relevant to brain function and Alzheimer’s Disease, these two items are added and this panel is referred to as the Cognoscopy Walsh Panel.

 - Histamine, Whole Blood – recognized as a most useful indicator of ones methylation status.
 As opposed to DNA SNP’s which attempt to predict methylation status.

 - Copper, Serum – Elevated copper indicates there is an oxidative burden on the body

 - Ceruloplasmin – When drawn simultaneously with copper, it is useful in determining one’s level of ‘free copper’.

 - Zinc, Plasma – Zinc is involved in over 300 metabolic functions of the body.
 Not least of which is the production of serotonin and dopamine, the removal of copper and the production of ceruloplasmin.

 - Vitamin D – Vitamin D status is positively associated with DNA methylation.
 DNA methylation is a mechanism used by cells to regulate gene expression.
 Vitamin D3 supplementation increases DNA methylation in a dose-response manner in persons with vitamin D deficiency.